Sports Medicine Info

 If you or your athlete have an "old" ankle injury that feels better with support, or you'd like to prevent further ankle injury, please purchase a quality lace-up ankle brace.
 They have been proven to be more effective than tape, but more so when used in conjunction with low-top cleats!!

-The deadline for completed senior high online registration AND completed physical paperwork turn-in is August 5, 2019, 7 days prior to the start of the senior high spring season, August 12, 2019.
+Senior high online registration AND completed physical paperwork deadline is November 14, 2019, 4 days prior to the start of the senior high winter season, November 18, 2019.

-The deadline for completed junior high online registration AND physical paperwork turn-in is August 19, 2019, 7 days prior to the start of the junior high spring season, August 26, 2019.
+Junior high online registration AND physical paperwork deadline is November 26, 2019, 7 days prior to the start of the junior high winter season, December 3, 2019.

 All athletes need to complete online registration.
 NO exceptions.
+It is your responsibility to complete and successfully submit this online registration by the deadline.
 Visit ExeterEagles.org , scroll through Announcements on Right and click on Instructions for NEW Online Registration.
-Read them, and click on Online Registration portal on Right side of screen.
+Read them, close them, and click on Online Registration portal on lower Right side of screen.
 See which option you need below:

 - First PIAA sport of school year – Complete Tab 1, Tab 2, and Tab 3 choosing Sports Registration, print HH and PE forms BEFORE clicking Submit!!!!